 Q: Is South Australia's selection process similar/different to other States?

 A: The three-tiered entry system is used by most Australian medical schools.
-It has been judged the fairest method of selecting the best students.

 Q: Who runs the UMAT tests?